-There are a few options to prevent search engines from indexing specific pages on your website.
-It's recommended to carefully research each of these options before implementing any changes, in order to ensure that only the desired pages are blocked from search engines.
+There are a few ways to prevent search engines from indexing specific pages on your website.
+It's recommended to carefully research each of these methods before implementing any changes to ensure that only the desired pages are blocked from search engines.

 Please note: if you choose to use the "No Index" meta tag method, please be aware that it should not be combined with the robots.txt file method.
 Search engines need to begin crawling the page in order to see the "No Index" meta tag and the robots.txt file prevents crawling altogether.